 - We should make our server aware and a manager will visit our table to be clear about our special dietary needs.

-Now, I bet you’re wondering what I was wondering…
+Now, I bet you’re wondering what I was wondering

-Since ninety-nine per cent of IHOP restaurants are franchised, how does that work?
+Since 99% of IHOP restaurants are franchised, how does that work?
 It’s easy for a representative at HQ in sunny California to say we’ll be taken care of, but what about individual locations nationwide?
 I asked and he assured me IHOP restaurants nationwide will indeed take care of our special dietary needs.

-Oh, one more thing I learned… If you’re dairy free like me, you need to know all eggs, regardless of the type or the specific dish, are ordinarily cooked in real butter.
+Oh, one more thing I learned.
+If you’re dairy free like me, you need to know all eggs, regardless of the type or the specific dish, are ordinarily cooked in real butter.
 The only alternative the six locations in greater Atlanta offer is Pam® spray.

 If you have a soy allergy, be aware Pam® contains soy lecithin.
 For most of us with a soy allergy, that’s not a problem.
 You can read more about why in my article “The Facts about Soy Lecithin in a Soy Free Special Diet“.